Print Edition - 2018-05-02 | News

 - Kathmandu spends Rs 30 million without any tangible results

-May 2, 2018-Culture activists and heritage conservationists have slammed the high expenditure on reconstructing Rani Pokhari, the historic pond in Kathmandu, without any tangible results.
+Culture activists and heritage conservationists have slammed the high expenditure on reconstructing Rani Pokhari, the historic pond in Kathmandu, without any tangible results.

 Kathmandu Metropolitan City (KMC) has spent Rs 30 million on Rani Pokhari, but there is no significant change in the structure, three years after the earthquake that damaged the pond in 2015.